taoyafan/ZYDAO/README.md

 2. NodeJs sample of calling contracts.

-If you only need the js samples, you don't need to setup contracts.
+If you only need the JS samples, you don't need to setup contracts.
 Fouce nodejs part is enough.

 ## Contracts (Under folder contracts)